Universal541/brianreymore/src/content/essays/caesar's_ledger.md

 And a dirty house should be careful about declaring itself the world's janitor.

+This observation is not anti-American.

+If anything, it is painfully pro-American.

+Because patriotism worthy of the name should care whether the republic remains morally coherent.
+Love of country should not require selective blindness.
+It should not demand that citizens applaud every intervention, accept every justification, or pretend contradictions do not exist.

+A healthy republic invites scrutiny.

+An insecure empire demands obedience.

+The difference matters.

+History suggests that nations most confident in their virtue are often least capable of seeing their own contradictions.
+Rome spoke of order while crucifying dissenters.
+European empires preached civilization while extracting wealth through violence.
+The Soviet Union spoke of liberation while suppressing freedom.
+Every power center eventually discovers a vocabulary that makes self-interest sound sacred.

+America is not immune to that temptation.

+No nation is.

 ## War for Profit Is Older Than the Defense Contractor

-The phrase "war for profit" often makes people think immediately of modern defense contractors, oil companies, private security firms, reconstruction contracts, weapons manufacturers, and lobbying networks.
+The phrase *war for profit* often makes people think immediately of modern defense contractors, oil companies, private security firms, reconstruction contracts, weapons manufacturers, and lobbying networks.

 Fair enough.

 Those are real concerns.

-But war for profit is older than Lockheed Martin.
-Older than Halliburton.
-Older than Raytheon.
-Older than Exxon.
-Older than the Pentagon.
-Older than the American republic itself.
+But war for profit is older than Lockheed Martin, Halliburton, Raytheon, Exxon, the Pentagon, and the American republic itself.

 War for profit begins whenever human suffering becomes someone else's opportunity.

 It is the conquered mine.
 The seized port.
 The enslaved labor force.
 The occupied farmland.
 The tribute economy.
 The monopolized trade route.
 The weapons contract.
 The reconstruction deal.
 The debt package after devastation.
 The private company that arrives after public destruction.
 The politician whose credibility depends on appearing strong.
 The ruler who discovers that external enemies can quiet internal unrest.

 War for profit is not always a briefcase full of money changing hands in a dark room.

-Often it is more respectable than that.
+Often it is far more respectable than that.

 It is procurement.

 It is strategy.

 It is development.

 It is national interest.

 It is market access.

 It is regional stability.
-It is security partnership.

 It is deterrence.

 It is rebuilding.

 The language becomes professional.